-For more information, please consult a real estate agent or read more about the rules on the website of the Ministry of Justice:
+For more information, please consult a real estate agent or read more about the rules on this website:

 In any case, you must have a Danish CPR number or a personal tax number in order to buy a real estate in Denmark.
 The CPR number can only be issued if you already live in Denmark.
 If your future real estate will be your first address in Denmark, you must apply for a personal tax number issued by the Danish Tax Agency (Danish: Skattestyrelsen).
 Go to SKAT.dk - English.
 After the deal on the real estate is done and you take on permanent residence in Denmark, you must register your entry at Citizen Service (Danish: Borgerservice) - Addresses and opening hours.